 Now, if you have a card or note from your loved one, this step will help make the ornament even more special.
 I had a note from my dad that he wrote right before he went into surgery.
 (I cherish this note!)
 Scan the note into your computer as a photo.
-Then, crop the photo in photo editing software (like the free online service PicMonkey), to be the person’s signature, and then save that signature as a new photo.
-Once you have that new photo, print it onto cardstock.
+Then, crop the photo in photo editing software (like the photo software pre-installed on your computer or the online service PicMonkey), to be the person’s signature, and then save that signature as a new photo.
+Once you have that new photo, print it onto card stock.

 Cut out your loved one’s note, punch a hole in it, and tie it onto the ornament with pretty ribbon or string.

 And with that, you’ll have a beautiful and personalized remembrance ornament to honor your loved one at Christmas and always.

 If you don’t have a note from your loved one to include their handwriting on the tag, you could make a tag of your own with their name or something else that is meaningful to them and you.